 Harrison W. Vickers bought the property at auction in 1886.
 It remained in his family until 1937.
 There is no evidence that he ever lived at Fairy Hill; it was apparently occupied by tenants during most, if not all, of their ownership.
 During that time the front rooms are said to have been used for agricultural storage, especially meat in the living room, which left many stains in the flooring.
 Dr. Frank Hines and his wife bought the property in 1937.
 By then the manor house had fallen into rather poor condition, from which it was rescued at that time.
 The name “Brampton” was given to the estate by Dr. Hines who owned it until 1950.
 The name originated with Dr. Hines’ mother’s line and property on their Emory estate in England.

-The Hanscoms bought “Brampton” in 1987 as a private residence with the intention of opening a Bed & Breakfast.
+Danielle and Michael Hanscom bought “Brampton” in 1987 as a private residence with the intention of opening a Bed & Breakfast.
 They opened the doors to the public on December 12, 1987 with two guest rooms.
-Brampton Inn now has twelve luxurious guest rooms.
+Brampton Inn now has thirteen luxurious guest rooms and cottages.
 In 2004 they finished the restoration of the wrap around porch and the “Belvedere” which had been removed in 1937.